Frequently Asked Questions

 What is required of students who live in C3 areas?

 Students must plan and implement a program that is keeping with the theme of the C3.
 The program must occur during the academic year.
+In addition students must attend monthly or weekly meetings on Sundays from 7-8pm.
+See the C3 application guides for more information.

 What if I change my mind about living in a C3?